Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

-In this research, we use 9000 single-material woven composite models and 9000 bi-material woven models, respectively, to analyze the performance of Machine Learning frameworks.
+In this research, we use 9000 single-material and 9000 bi-material woven composite models, respectively, to analyze the performance of the proposed Machine Learning frameworks.
 The data are randomly split into a 60\% training set, 20\% cross-validation set, and 20\% testing set.
 To control the random split method for comparison, we control the random split seed such that different Machine Learning algorithms are evaluated based on the same data set.

 To evaluate the Machine Learning framework's performance for the FDP problem, we directly assess the in-plane modulus prediction in terms of mean absolute percentage error (MAPE) defined in Equation~\ref{eqn:mape}.